victorcaquilpan/Tutorial-DPC-AIML/README.md

 mnist-data-transfer-wv5vg   1/1     Running   0          17m

 ```
-You can keep monitoring the logs of your POds by running:
+You can keep monitoring the logs of your Pods by running:
 ```
 kubectl logs experiment1-w8blz
 ```
 In that way, you can check etiher everything is running okay or there is a mistake.
 If the Pod can run your scripts, the status will change to **Completed**.
-Since, my script is saving the best weights, we can see the output in the data training Pod by runnning:
+Since, my script is saving the best weights, we can see the output in the data training Pod by running:

 ```
 kubectl exec -it mnist-data-transfer-wv5vg -- /bin/bash